Amit-Saha98/Snake-and-Apple-Game/README.md

 This project is made by using following :-

 * Java Programing Language
+* Java Swing for GUI
-* Eclipse IDE 2020 for frontend gui
+* Eclipse IDE 2020

 ## Authors